catalpa-cl/EduScoringDatasets/index.md

 ## Datasets for Automatic Scoring of Educational Text Data

-This page provides an overview of freely available automatic free-text scoring datasets from the areasof automatic essay graing an d content/short-answer scoring.
+This page provides an overview of freely available automatic free-text scoring datasets from the areas of automatic essay grading and content/short-answer scoring.